-I have no idea what to write about this recipe except that it’s the best in the world and you must believe me.
 Please, do not turn your ear away from the apparent arrogance in my self-serving claim of it being the best chicken tortilla soup recipe in the world and just listen to this story that will prove it:

 When I was vegetarian, I used to make this without the chicken and it was still good.

 Really.
 I took out the number one ingredient – the ingredient for which the recipe is named – and it was still delightful.
+I think that is pretty significant.

 I have a shortcut here with the broth that gives a rich flavor without requiring a million hours of simmering and straining.
 To try it is to love it.

-Recipe: Chicken Tortilla Soup
+Chicken Tortilla Soup Video

 Ingredients